greybax/greybax.github.io/source/posts/2022-09-30-how-to-automate-ms-rewards-program.md

 So that's [how this project was born on Github](https://github.com/greybax/MSEdgeSearchClicker).

 If you want to see it in action you can check it [here](https://alfilatov.com/MSEdgeSearchClicker/).
 But for better experience make sure that you open this link via MS Edge.
+It allows you to earn extra 20 points on Edge search.

+You may notice another solutions on Github and curious why this one is better.
+I have 2 options here:
+ * it's pretty handy and doesn't require from you any extra actions.
+Just open a link in browser.
+ * Its not a bot, so your account will not be blocked.

 For now it supports only points automation for search only.
 But feel free to send [fork and send your PRs](https://github.com/greybax/MSEdgeSearchClicker/fork) or suggest improvements via [issues page](https://github.com/greybax/MSEdgeSearchClicker/issues)

 Happy your routine automation! ✌🏼